leonv-dev/remote_database_importer/README.md

 or
 "pg_dump -Fc 'host=HOST dbname=DB_NAME user=DB_USER port=POSTGRES_PORT' > DB_DUMP_LOCATION"
 ```

+### Password Input
+Because this gem doesn't store passwords you will have to enter the passwords manually during the rake task.
+Depending on the choosen connection model the password prompt will be for the ssh connection or the DB access.
+If you choose to dump the databse over an ssh_tunnel, the easiest way will be to exchange your ssh-key with the server beforehand, so you don't have to enter a password.

 ## Limitations
 - At the moment only Postgres databases are supported